Intense video shows women, children rescued from burning home in St. Louis - NewsBreak

 St. Louis Metropolitan police officers created a human ladder to help rescue Ebony Clayborn and her 9-year-old daughter.

 One of the officers suffered smoke inhalation but is expected to be OK.
-Clayborn praised the work of those officers for saving her before it was too late.Ukraine under state of emergency as US imposes new sanctions on Russia
+Clayborn praised the work of those officers for saving her before it was too late.Gun found in locker at Kettering elementary school

 “I thank him, whoever he is,” said Clayborn.